v3rm0n/intercom_flutter/intercom_flutter/README.md

 ### iOS
 Make sure that you have a `NSPhotoLibraryUsageDescription` entry in your `Info.plist`.

-In order to receive push notifications in your iOS app, you have send the APNS token to Intercom.
+In order to receive push notifications in your iOS app, you have to send the APNS token to Intercom.
 Below example uses [`firebase_messaging`](https://pub.dev/packages/firebase_messaging) to get the APNS.

 ```dart
 String apns = await FirebaseMessaging.instance.getAPNSToken();